sophiajw/adl4cv/README.md

 * Fuse after set abstraction layers: `fusion=True`, `fuse_at_position=4`, `fuse_no_ft_pn=False`, `pointnet_pointnet=False`
 * Fuse after two set abstraction layers: `fusion=True`, `fuse_at_position=2`, `fuse_no_ft_pn=False`, `pointnet_pointnet=False`

+To evaluate the model set `eval_flag = True` in l.
+27 of `train.py`.
+To visualize a test scene set `visual_flag = True`in l.28 of `train.py` and set scene_nr in `main` to the scene id that you want to visualize.

 ### References

-[1] Angela  Dai,  Angel  X.  Chang,  Manolis  Savva,  Maciej  Hal-ber, Thomas A. Funkhouser, and Matthias Nießner.
+[1] Angela  Dai,  Angel  X.  Chang,  Manolis  Savva,  Maciej  Halber, Thomas A. Funkhouser, and Matthias Nießner.
 Scannet:Richly-annotated 3d reconstructions of indoor scenes.
 2017.

 [2] A.Dai,A.X.Chang,M.Savva,M.Halber,T.A.Funkhouser, and M. Nießner.
 Scannet: Richly-annotated 3d reconstruc- tions of indoor scenes.
 CoRR, abs/1702.04405, 2017.
 1

-[5] C. R. Qi, L. Yi, H. Su, and L. J. Guibas.
+[3] C. R. Qi, L. Yi, H. Su, and L. J. Guibas.
 Pointnet++: Deep hierarchical feature learning on point sets in a metric space.
 CoRR, abs/1706.02413, 2017.
 1